 Open daily, dawn to dusk, year-round

 The 5.5-mile loop trail climbs steeply from the parking area, gaining some 1,500 feet in elevation before reaching its highest point.
-Hikers should be in good physical condition and should allow six hours to complete the entire loop.
+Hikers should be in good physical condition and should allow about four hours to complete the yellow trail.
 A gravel parking area and kiosk with trail map are at the preserve entrance; there are no restrooms.

 Fortune's Cove straddles Virginia's Piedmont and Blue Ridge.
 Here, these two ecological regions meet to form a unique collection of flora from both areas.
 The preserve also is nestled within some 29,000 acres of relatively unfragmented forest, providing excellent wildlife habitat.
 The plant community—i.e. combination of plant species—found on the glades is thought to be extremely rare, with fewer than 20 examples known to occur worldwide.

 Landowner Jane Heyward approached the Conservancy about donating her property and making it accessible to visitors.
 Through Mrs. Heyward's exceptional generosity, the Conservancy created a parking area, signage and hiking trails for people to experience the preserve and will protect Fortune's Cove for future generations.

 Conservancy staff and volunteers will maintain the 5.5-mile hiking trail for visitors.
 The preserve falls within the project area of the Conservancy's Piedmont Program, which focuses on the protection and restoration of the most significant remaining habitats throughout the Piedmont region of central and northern Virginia.

 Check out some photos from Fortune's Cove, near Lovingston.

 A glimpse of Fortune's Cove Preserve in Nelson County, Virginia.